Posts from the ‘Literature’ Category

 February 9th, 2020 | Literature | journalpulp | No Comments

 First, there was the scent of thyme.
-It seeped through her body in the form of fevers — an invisible emanation, soft and swirling, like a gentle drift of water.
-The imperceptible scent of a thing, she thought, like an essence continually expelled — but by what or whom?
-And of what chemistry composed?
-What […]
+It drifted through her body in the form of fevers — an invisible emanation, soft and swirling, like a warm drift of water.
+The intangible scent of a thing, she thought, like an essence continually expelled.
+But by what or whom?
+Of what chemistry composed?
+What crude matter […]

 Read More